 - an openness to new influences and concepts;

-You will also show your work at competitions and exhibitions, providing experience of working to briefs, meeting deadlines and using organisational skills.
+Moreover, through showing your work at competitions and exhibitions, you will have gained experience in working to briefs, meeting deadlines, displaying work to advantage, lighting, marketing, event management and organisational skills.

-A postgraduate certificate in education enables fine artists to teach in a variety of settings.
-Shorter-term courses can develop skills that enhance or supplement expertise in particular areas or materials, such as glass blowing, smithing or handling a chainsaw.
+A postgraduate certificate in education (PGCE) enables fine artists to teach in a variety of settings.
+Shorter-term courses can develop skills that enhance or supplement expertise in particular areas or materials, such as glass blowing or metal working.